zacwong2151/tp/docs/DeveloperGuide.md

 1. User <u>creates an event (UCE01)</u> with a certain required quantity of roles.
 2. User <u>creates a volunteer (UCV01)</u> with a certain skill.
 3. User requests to add the volunteer to the event.
-4. Volunteer is added to the Event's volunteer list.
+4. System adds the Volunteer to the Event's volunteer list.
-5. Event is added to the Volunteer's events joined list.
+5. System adds the Event to the Volunteer's events joined list.
 6. If volunteer's skill is the same as the event's role, iVolunteer increments the current quantity of this specific role by 1, and tracks whether the roles' current quantity has already reached or exceeded its required quantity in the event.

    Use case ends.